Skip to content

 Modern Day El Manasterly Palace

 In 2001, the Minister of Culture established an “International Center of Music” at El Manasterly Palace.
-Another section of the palace has been transformed into a museum for Umm Kolyhum, the famous late Egyptian singer.
+Another palace section has been transformed into a museum for Umm Kolyhum, the famous late Egyptian singer.

-A bridge called El Manasterly Bridge was built close to the palace and consequently was named after it.
+An El Manasterly Bridge was built close to the palace and was named after it.

-El Manasterly Palace was used to film many films and TV series over the years, due to the unique architecture that makes it an interesting background to any scene.
+El Manasterly Palace has been used to film many films and TV series over the years due to its unique architecture, which makes it an exciting background for any scene.

 El Manasterly Palace: A Must-Visit